-Online safety is an important part of keeping children safe at West Boldon.
+Online safety is an integral part of keeping children safe here at West Boldon.
 All of our pupils are taught how to stay safe and behave appropriately online, but this approach is only successful if we work together and reinforce safe behaviour at home too.

-We would like to highlight some of simple online safety tips to help parents/carers make safer choices and support their children online.
+We feel that it is appropriate to highlight some of simple online safety tips that you can do at home to help make safer choices and support your children online.

 Have you asked your child to show you the sites they use?

 By doing so, your child is including you in their online life and social activity.
 Show an interest and take note of the names of their favourite sites and apps.
 You can then revisit them and explore the space, find out the safety features and learn how to report any issues directly to the sites themselves.

 Has your child got their profile set to private?

 We know that many of our children are accessing social networking sites to share information, photos and just about everything they do.
 Most social networking sites such as Instagram, Facebook, Youtube and Snapchat have a minimum legal sign up age of 13, however lots of younger children have made their own accounts by changing their birth date.
 Encourage your child to think about their privacy settings, ensuring their profile is private.
 They need to think about the information they put online as it could get copied and pasted anywhere without their permission, and public profiles can be seen by individuals all over the world.

 Have you set appropriate parental controls on your child’s computer, mobile or games console?

 Filters on computers and mobiles can prevent your child from viewing anything inappropriate and possibly illegal.
 You can activate and change levels depending on your child’s age and abilities.
 You can also set time restrictions for using the internet or games.
 You can visit CEOP’s parent’s site for further information, or contact your service provider.
 Explain to your child why you are setting parental controls when you talk about internet use.

 Does your child know to tell you if they are worried about anything online?